 I was struck by the recent Teacher Tapp results on pupil progress meetings, which indicated that three quarters of respondents have experience of them and that over half consider them useful.
 I have sat through many of these meetings, often as the senior leader in charge.
-I was always somewhat dubious about their value and these days I am highly sceptical.
+I was always uncertain of their value and these days I am highly sceptical.

 For the sake of clarity, by ‘pupil progress meetings’ I am referring to occasions in which teachers are brought together after an assessment (e.g. mock exam) to review results of individual students against a yardstick (e.g. flight path, target grades).
 Where performance falls short of the yardstick, interventions are agreed in an attempt to bridge the gap.